An inguinal hernia repair can be carried out as either open surgery or laparoscopic (keyhole) surgery.

 A mesh is placed in the abdominal wall, at the weak spot where the hernia came through, to strengthen it.

 When the repair is complete, your skin will be sealed with stitches.
-These usually dissolve on their own over the course of a few days after the operation.
+These usually dissolve on their own within a few days of the operation.

 If the hernia has become strangulated and part of the bowel is damaged, the affected segment may need to be removed and the 2 ends of healthy bowel rejoined.

-This is a bigger operation and you may need to stay in hospital for 4 to 5 days.
+This is a bigger operation and you may need to stay in hospital longer.

 Laparoscopic (keyhole) surgery